BahadorRashidi/MySQL-Project/Priliminaries_SQL_scripts.md

 ```
 SELECT title, author_fname, author_lname from books ORDER BY 2;
 ```
-that number 2 refers to the secend argument
+that number 2 refers to the second argument

 If you wanna sort by two different argument